-The legal framework for the selection of judges has been improved through: the adoption of a law in December 2023 that streamlined judicial selection rules, shortened the stages of competitions and defined integrity criteria for candidates; the setting of common HQCJ-PIC indicators for determining non-compliance with the criteria of integrity and professional ethics;

-and the adoption by the HQCJ of new regulations for competitive selection of judges and evaluation of candidates.
+The legal framework for the selection of judges has been improved through: the adoption of a law in December 2023 that streamlined judicial selection rules, shortened the stages of competitions and defined integrity criteria for candidates: the setting of common HQCJ-PIC indicators for determining non-compliance with the criteria integrity of and professional ethics: and the adoption by the HQCJ of new regulations for competitive selection of judges evaluation of candidates.

-The judiciary continues to from understaffing.
+The judiciary continues to suffer from severe understaffing.
 More than 2000 vacancies remain to be filled (August 2024).
-The number of judicial vacancies grew during the reporting period, largely due to retirement resignations. difficult situation also persisted with the non-judge court staff amid low salaries and resignations.
-HQCJ opened competitions for first-instance court judges, appeal court judges and High Anti-Corruption Court (HACC) judges at the first and appellate level.
+The number of judicial vacancies grew during the reporting period, largely due to retirement and resignations.
+A difficult situation also persisted with the non-judge court staff amid low salaries and resignations.
+The HQCJ opened three competitions for first-instance court judges, appeal court judges and High Anti-Corruption Court (HACC) judges at the first and appellate level.
 From January to July 2024, the HCJ filed 399 submissions for appointment of judges to the President, while the latter appointed 329 judges.
 Given the wide scope of work and high workload, the capacities of the HQCJ and the HCJ should be reinforced, and their secretariats further reformed.